 We have held weddings at our church for over 200 years.
-In the 1830’s the province agreed to register our weddings as legal marriages, and we still welcome couples of varied backgrounds.
-We share our staff’s time and our church building with you as part of our Christian ministry, just like we celebrate the passages of people’s lives with baptisms, dedications, funerals and memorials.
+In the 1830’s the province agreed to register our weddings as legal marriages, and we welcome couples of varied backgrounds.
+People of the same or different faiths, people married before or never married, women marrying men or same sex couples: all are welcome.

-Anyone may ask for a funeral here.
-People of different religions, or of none, may call upon us to celebrate a life, and to mourn a death.
-Our ministers may suggest suitable alternative rituals or locations, and may decline your request based on other demands on their time.
-You may ask our minister to come to a funeral home, gravesite or memorial gatherings or rituals at places significant to the person who has died or to those who are bereaved.
+Our ministers conduct Christian funerals and celebrations of life, according to family wishes, but people of different religions, or of none, may call upon us to celebrate a life, and to mourn a death.
+After meeting with you to understand your situation, the minister may suggest suitable alternative rituals and locations.
+The minister may come to a funeral home, gravesite or memorial gathering at places significant to the person who has died or their loved ones.